simplejson/simplejson/index.rst

     .. note::

         Subclassing is not recommended.
-You should use the *default* kwarg.
+You should use the *default* or *for_json* kwarg.
 This is faster and more portable than subclassing.

    If *skipkeys* is false (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, long, float or None.
 If